 Greater than all sacrifices

 Many things mark out the great difference between East and West, but one of the most obvious is the great facility the East has for recognizing superior merit and paying it respect.
-The West, on the other hand, is so busy swaggering about while braying all the live-long day about how equal everyone is and how they are “as good any anybody else,” they really evince nothing but short-sighted, inveterate egotism which has no basis in reality whatsoever.
+The West, on the other hand, is busy insisting that everyone is equal and “as good any anybody else”–a form of egotism which has no basis in reality whatsoever.
 When the West “worships” they do so with ramrod straight backs, sitting in padded seats, and watching intently to make sure they are getting their money’s worth.
-The East on the other hand (and this includes the Christian East), bows, bows, bows, and prostrates.
+The East on the other hand (and this includes the Christian East), bows, bows, bows and prostrates.
 In all Eastern places of worship it is this humble reverence that pervades everything.
 Consequently I learned early on in encountering the East that only those who can show reverence are worthy of it, and that only those who can bow low are able to rise high.

 Better is a single day…

 It would be a blessed thing if we could indelibly impress the following six verses in our consciousness, for they give the only spiritually intelligent perspective on life itself and its sole purpose.

 Though one were to live a hundred years immoral and with a mind unstilled by meditation, the life of a single day is better if one is moral and practices meditation.